MarkusBiggus/SonnenBackup/README.md

 Open HACS -> Home Assistant Community Store page  \
 From Overflow Menu: 3 vertical dots upper right, choose custom repositories.  \
 Enter github URL: https://github.com/MarkusBiggus/SonnenBackup  \
-The component is added to HACS and the form redisplayed - click cancel to return to HACS.  \
+The component is added to HACS and the form redisplayed - click cancel to return to HACS.

 Search HACS for the component just added, SonnenBackup.  \
-Click the Integration to see its details page (readme file).  \
+Click the Integration to see its details page.  \
 On the component details page click the download button lower right.  \
-Return to HACS (upper left arrow) where "Pending Restart" is displayed.  \
+Return to HACS (upper left arrow) where "Pending Restart" is displayed.

 Restart HASS from Settings/System restart button, upper far right.